elasticio/elasticio.github.io/_references/view-classes.md

 }
 ```

-This is rendered the following way:
+This is rendered in the following way:

 ![Rendering of the SelectView view class](/assets/img/references/view-classes/view-class-slect-view.png "Rendering of the SelectView view class")